 Why is it important?

 Resveratrol, like other antioxidants, causes the body to efficiently detoxify molecules that oxidize other molecules and tissues.
 Typically, normal body metabolism gives rise to highly reactive and oxidizing molecules called free radicals.
 Their production is greatly increased during inflammation and stress.
-They cause alterations in DNA, cell membranes and other vital cellular structures like mitochondria by oxidizing them.
+Free radicals can cause alterations in DNA, cell membranes, and other vital cellular structures like mitochondria by oxidizing them.

-Antioxidants protect the body against these dangerous molecules by capturing and defusing them, removing them from the cell environment.
+Antioxidants protect the body against these dangerous molecules by capturing and defusing them, thus removing them from the cell environment.
 Antioxidants also offer themselves to be oxidized by the free radicals, but regenerate themselves.
 This protects other key molecules and cells from oxidative damage.
-They are mostly reducing agents, for this reason, like thiols and polyphenols.
+For this reason, antioxidants are mostly reducing agents, like thiols and polyphenols.

 Antioxidants also help immensely to repair the damage caused by oxidizing agents.
-Thus a healthy level of antioxidants, like vitamin C, vitamin E and selenium, is essential to prevent chronic inflammatory damage, arrest pre-cancerous changes and slow the so-called aging changes.
+Thus, healthy levels of antioxidants, like vitamin C, vitamin E, and selenium, are essential to prevent chronic inflammatory damage, arrest pre-cancerous changes, and slow aging changes.

-This compound has been actively studied for over 20 years, since it was found to be abundant in red wine.
-It was thought to provide a possible answer to the French paradox: despite a rich diet of breads, pork, butter and cheese, the French were notable for a relatively low rate of coronary heart disease.
-Could this be because they also imbibed a lot of red wine? was the million-dollar question.
+This compound has been actively studied for over 20 years since it was found to be abundant in red wine.
+It was thought to provide a possible answer to the French paradox, that despite a rich diet of breads, pork, butter, and cheese, the French were notable for a relatively low rate of coronary heart disease.

-Resveratrol is well-absorbed after oral administration, and is highly active in the body, yet it has a low bioavailability.
-It is rapidly metabolized, and hence the levels of unmetabolized resveratrol in the blood are low.
-It is detected largely as metabolites in blood and urine, the bioactivity of these metabolites being as yet unknown.
-It is fat-soluble, and is found as a glucose-bound form or a glucoside, called piceid.
+Resveratrol is well-absorbed after oral administration and is highly active in the body, yet it has a low bioavailability.
+This compound is rapidly metabolized, and hence the levels of unmetabolized resveratrol in the blood are low.
+Resveratrol is detected largely as metabolites in both the blood and urine; however, the bioactivity of these metabolites being as yet unknown.
+Additionally, resveratrol is fat-soluble and is found as a glucose-bound form or a glucoside, called piceid.

 Actions of resveratrol

-Resveratrol is thought to have the following benefits based on early research:
+Resveratrol is thought to elicit the following benefits based on early research: